segmentio/segment-docs/src/connections/sources/visual-tagger.md

 > **Tip**: If you ever need to get back to this screen, you can navigate to the Javascript website source again, click the **Visual tagger** tab, then click **Add Event**.

-## Step 1: Choose the event type
+## Step 1: Choose the event type and select an element

-To create events, start in the **Event Editor**.
+To create events, start in the **Event Editor** on the **Build** screen.
 This page shows an iframe with your website.

 ![Start Drafting Your Event](images/vt-docs-3.png)

-You can either choose one of the Recommended Events, or you can Add Event from scratch.
+You can either choose one of the Recommended Events, or you can click **Add Event** and create a whole new one.
+Recommended Events works the same way, except that the Event Name is set for you, and each event comes with a set of default properties.

-We will start with Add Event.
-You can create three types:
+When you click **Add Event**, three types of events are available:

 - **Button or Link Click**.
 Select any `button` and `link` elements on the page to create events that fire when a user clicks that button or link.
 Depending on how your website is built, some elements that look like buttons might not actually be CSS "button" elements - use the "Any Element Click" event instead for these elements.